Leave a Message

 For Buyers

-• Compare on lifestyle, not price per foot: the two neighborhoods sit at nearly the same $1,100 a square foot.
+• Compare on character and ceiling, not price per foot: the two were within about one percent per foot.

-• In Mission Bay, expect newer construction and modern amenities, and budget time to compare buildings.
+• In Mission Bay, expect newer construction, modern amenities, and tightly clustered pricing.

 • Confirm HOA dues and what they cover in both; tower amenities vary widely.